 If we can get Christians to stop looking at porn, we could exponentially decrease the demand for sex trafficking.

-This is why ISA is focused on demand prevention, in hopes to prevent the abuse that happens by victims of trafficking and the shame and guilt by those who buy bodies of those trapped in sex trafficking.
+This is why ISA is focused on sex trafficking prevention, in hopes to prevent the abuse that happens by victims of trafficking and the shame and guilt by those who buy bodies of those trapped in sex trafficking, through decreasing demand.